Uvacoder/lawncare/src/pages/page/wootton.md

 ---
 templateKey: page
-slug: /project/wootton
+slug: /project/wooton
-featured: false
+featured: true
-title: Wootton
+title: Wooton
-featuredimage: /img/aboutus.jpg
+featuredimage: /img/wooton.jpg
-alt: Results of our Lawn Care Service in Wootton
+alt: Results of our Lawn Care Service in Wooton
 categories:
 - project
 ---
-These are the results of our Lawn care service at a client in Wootton
+These are the results of our Lawn care service at a client in wooton